JenuelDev/BroJenuel/README.md

 Hi!
 I live in La Trinidad, Luzon, Philippines near Baguio, Luzon, Philippines.
 I am a Web/Software Programmer.
 I eat rice and pay BILLS HiHi! [ My Website](https://jenuelganawed.ml/#/) 😎👍👌✊

+I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
+My goal is to Join or Work in any opportunity that will help me grow in this Industry.
+I welcome challenging projects and enjoy working with all sorts of personalities..

+Shortly after graduating from Kings College of The Philippines, I joined the team of software developers at a company where I work on a wide variety of fascinating technologies and helpful projects..

+Here are a few technologies I've been working with recently:

+ - JavaScript (ES6+)
+ - HTML & (S)CSS
+ - Vue(js)(cli) - nuxtjs, vuepress, nuxtconent
+ - laravel/Lumen
+ - Angular(JS)
+ - Ruby on Rails
+ - CodeIgniter
+ - Database: MySQL, MongoDB, FireBase

 <table cellspacing="0" cellpadding="0" style="border:none;">
     <tr>
         <td><a href="https://www.facebook.com/ganawed/"><i class='bx bxl-facebook'></i> Facebook</a></td>